FOR VOLUNTEER CAPTAINS

 A captain can choose to personally fund supplies needed for a project if he or she

 wishes.
-We encourage site leaders to identify projects for which the only investment
+We encourage captains to identify projects for which the only investment is

-is time and service on the part of the site leaders and alumni volunteers.
-Additionally,
+time and service on the part of the captains and volunteers.
+Additionally, the Alumni

-the Alumni Association cannot promote fundraising for any organizations other than
+Association cannot promote fundraising for any organizations other than the University

-How many people can I expect to volunteer for my site/organized project?
+How many people can I expect to volunteer for my project?

 That is difficult to predict.
 Volunteer Captains are therefore encouraged to identify and select service projects that are manageable and to determine, with the service organization, the maximum number of volunteers allowed.
 The size and scope of your project is entirely up to you and your community partner.
 Projects can range from five people sorting donations at a local clothes closet to 20 people cleaning an animal shelter.
 If you live in an area with many alumni, it will be easier to recruit volunteers for a larger project, but small projects are just as welcome.
 On average, projects have involved 10-15 volunteers.
 Non-alumni family and friends may participate.
 Contact Megan Borovicka with questions about the number of alumni living in your area.